 Clothes ready to sell?
 We’ll take them off your hands.

-Experience throw-mo (fear of throwing out)?
-The thredUP Closet Cleanser is your guide to learning the art of knowing when to let go.
+Need help deciding what to sell, keep, or donate?
+The thredUP Closet Cleanser is your guide to learning when to let go.

 Our main goal and priority at thredUP is to ensure that as many items as possible are given a second life and stay out of landfill.
 Used garments that don’t meet thredUP’s strict quality guidelines for resale are evaluated for inclusion in our Reject Rescue program.
 All remaining unaccepted items are reused or responsibly recycled.